-Illuminates when the Traction ControlTM is turned OFF and will flash when active.
-If the light remains on, have the system serviced immediately, refer to the
+Illuminates when the Traction ControlTM is turned off and will flash when active.
+If the light remains on, have the system serviced immediately, refer to the Driving chapter for more information.

 Throttle Control/Transmission:

 Illuminates when a powertrain fault has been detected.
 Contact your authorized dealer as soon as possible.